Humska zemlja

-The Humska Zemlja, also Hum (Humska Zemlja, or Hum; Хумска Землја or Хум), is a historical zemlja that arose in the Middle Ages as well-defined administrative unit of medieval Bosnia ruled by the Kosača dynasty.
-It included most of today's Herzegovina, in Bosansko Primorje including Konavle, territories on the south of Dalmatia between Omiš and Neretva Delta, in Boka Kotorska and south to Budva.
+The Humska Zemlja ("Hum Zemlja", Hum; Humska zemlja, Hum) is a historical zemlja that arose in the Middle Ages as well-defined administrative unit of medieval Bosnia ruled by the Kosača dynasty.
+It included most of today's Herzegovina, in Bosansko Primorje including Konavle, territories on the south of Dalmatia between Omiš and Neretva Delta (modern-day Croatia), in Boka Kotorska and south to Budva (modern-day Montenegro).
 The name for this zemlja derived from the earlier name for the region, Zahumlje.
 The seat of Kosače family was in the town and fortress of Blagaj and during the winter seasons, Novi.

 Name

 The name for the region changed over time and had different geographical and political meaning.
 As a politically separate entity, Humska zemlja is not synonymous with Zahumlje, nor Herzegovina.

 The Zahumlje was first mentioned in the 10th century.
 The name Humska zemlja can be traced back to the 12th century.
 It was mentioned in a charter by Stefan Nemanja to Split commune.
 At that time it already incorporated Zahumlje into new geopolitical paradigm.

 During the 14th and 15th centuries, many people of different status were migrating from Hum to the Dalmatian cities of Split, Trogir, Šibenik, and Zadar.
 They would identify themselves as originating or coming from the Humska zemlja (Comsqua semia) or Terra Chelmi.
 In one case in Split from 1454, it was recorded that an individual identified as a person coming from the "Principality of the Herzog Stjepan the Bosnian" (de comitatu Duche Stephani bossinensis).